purpleclay/go-overlay/README.md

 ### `buildGoApplication`

-Build a Go application using a `govendor.toml` manifest.
+Build a Go application using vendored dependencies.
+Supports two modes:

+1. **In-tree vendor**: Use an existing `vendor/` directory from your source
+2. **Manifest mode**: Generate vendor from a `govendor.toml` manifest

 **Use when:** You want reproducible Go builds without the `vendorHash` dance.

+#### In-tree Vendor Mode

+If your project already has a committed `vendor/` directory, simply omit the `modules` parameter:

 ```nix
 buildGoApplication {